slim-template/slim/README.md

 ## Text interpolation

 Use standard Ruby interpolation.
-The text will be html escaped by default.
+The text will be html escaped by default, but you can avoid escaping by using double braces.

 ~~~ slim
 body